axibase/atsd-use-cases/python-budget/README.md

 Similar to graphs, the same data cleanup may be performed by executing SQL queries using the ATSD API Client for Python.

-By de-annualizing quarterly values and aggregating them back into annual totals, the effect of the phantom `$750B` is removed from the annual series.
+By de-annualizing quarterly values and aggregating them back into annual totals using [date aggregations](https://axibase.com/docs/atsd/sql/#period) in ATSD SQL, the effect of the phantom `$750B` is removed from the annual series.

 ```sql
 SELECT date_format(time, 'yyyy') "Year", SUM(value/4) "Net Lending/Borrowing"